Living in your home #

 - Pest and vermin control

-- Removal of rubbish including lawn clippings and garden waste
+- Maintaining gardens, lawns and tree pruning, and removal of garden rubbish including lawn clippings and garden waste

 - Repairs to any items that you have installed

 - Cleaning of heat pumps and heat pump filters, as required